 Our clients have come to rely on our know-how and experience in:

 We are passionate Tulsa personal injury attorneys and we recognize our responsibility to keep our clients informed, ease their fears, and be available when questions arise.
 We pride ourselves not only in our successes in obtaining excellent results but also in our ability to earn the trust of our clients and to make their experience during difficult times as positive as possible.

 We believe one of our strengths is to work proactively with our clients to avoid stressful and wasteful litigation.
 However, if litigation becomes necessary and the gloves come off, our clients are grateful to have the firm’s reputation for success in courtrooms throughout Oklahoma.
-Whether doing battle in court or working quietly behind the scenes, we stand up to protect you and your rights, and provide you with the guidance and support you need.
-We invite you to learn more about our firm, our legal practice, and our attorneys, and then contact our office to schedule an appointment.
-Most of our new clients are referred to us by their friends, families, and other attorneys.
-See why so many of our clients tell their friends and family about Wandres Law, PC.
+Whether doing battle in court or working quietly behind the scenes, we stand up to protect you and your rights and provide you with the support and guidance you need.

 We hired Patrick Wandres to help us with a car accident that was not our fault and even worse, that occurred while I was 35 weeks pregnant.
 It was a terrible accident and thankfully my baby and I are both ok!
 Patrick walked us through the process, was always quick and professional to respond to all of our questions and was able to settle with the Insurance company in a timely manner without having to take the case to court and for an amount more than we anticipated.
 I can confidently say that Patrick is a fantastic attorney that I would intrust any legal matters with again.